utkarsh-ls/You-ll-WIN/scenes/act1.md

 `hong({mouth:"neutral", eyes:"neutral"});`

 h: Huh, photos from yesterday night.
-So *that's* what those weekly parties are like.
+So *that's* what those weekly group studies are like.

 {{if _.partyinvite=="yes"}} (#act1e_said_yes) {{/if}}